 Growing up with an allergy to nuts and gluten meant that I never left the house without packed meals and snacks.
 Gluten-free food has really only come onto the scene in recent years, so if I didn’t have a packed lunch, I was going hungry.
-This turned out to be beneficial in a way, because now I save money and have a steady sugar level.
-By packing your own lunch, you know what’s in the Tupperware, you know how much insulin to take with it, and you can choose a healthier option.
-I love eating out, but it’s always a little bit of a guesstimation of how much carbs and sugar are in the meal.
-That’s why this year, I’m going to save my restaurant meals to evening’s out and weekend brunches, rather than wasting it on just another day at work.
+This turned out to be beneficial in a way, because now I save money and have steady sugar levels.
+By packing your own lunch, you know what’s in the Tupperware, how much insulin to take with it, and can choose a healthier option.
+I love eating out, but it’s always a slight guess as to how many carbs and how much sugar are in the meal.
+That’s why this year, I’m going to save my restaurant meals to special occasions rather than wasting it on just another day at work.
 You can click here for a list of my favourite, healthy packed lunches.

 Drink More Water